 Scholarships are a great resource to reduce the cost of graduate school, but those who are able to qualify for some of the world's most prestigious scholarships, get more than just money.
 These highly competitive scholarships can help you network with the world's brightest thinkers and help lock in future employment prospects.
 They are major coups on your resume.

-Successful applicants require a strong strategy and understanding of each program’s priorities.
-Below you will find a detailed explanation of what you need to know to apply for prestigious scholarships such as: as The Rhodes, Fulbright, Churchill, Marshall and Harry S. Truman.
+Successful applicants require a strong strategy and understanding of each program's priorities.
+Below you will find a detailed explanation of what you need to know to apply for prestigious scholarships such as The Rhodes, Fulbright, Churchill, Marshall and Harry S. Truman.

 The Rhodes Scholars program was established in 1902 by Cecil Rhodes to identify future leaders who would make major contributions during their lifetimes.
 Candidates are evaluated on academic success, participation in activities such as sports, commitment to public service, and leadership potential.
-The competition is stiff; in the U.S. alone in 2013, the Washington Post reported 1750 applicants for 32 spots.

-Applications are available each year in July, with submission deadlines around October 1st.
+Applications are available each year in July.

 Check annually for specific dates.